 Disney Plus’s ‘Boston Strangler’ is a period crime drama film that follows the story of two journalists, Loretta McLaughlin and Jean Cole, who connect a series of murders.
 As the murders continue to happen, they push for an investigation, but their efforts are hindered by their superiors.
 The police also seem to have negligent interest in the case until it all blows up and the situation gets dire in the city.
 Directed by Matt Ruskin, the film is a gripping detective story where the protagonists battle misogyny and sexism while dealing with the danger of the serial killer targeting them for trying to expose him.
-This chilling story might make you wonder if it’s based on actual events.
+This chilling story might make you wonder if it’s inspired by true events.
 Let’s find out.

 Yes, ‘Boston Strangler’ is based on true events.
 It follows the case of the real-life Boston Strangler who is believed to have been responsible for the deaths of at least 13 women during the early 60s in Boston, Massachusetts.
 Some of the murders took place in the surrounding cities as well.
 All the victims were in the age bracket of 19 and 85 and were single.
 They were sexually assaulted and strangled with a pair of stockings, which also lent it the name Silk Stocking Murders.